cantecim/dotfiles/README.md

 - etc.

 ### What does `startup hook` daemon injection do?
-It registers the startup daemon as launch agent using launchctl, startup daemon basically runs the script `daemon/startuphook.sh` (see [plist file](daemon/com.cantecim.startuphook.plist))
+It registers the startup daemon as launch agent under GUI (user agents) using launchctl, startup daemon basically runs the script `daemon/startuphook.sh` (see [plist file](daemon/com.cantecim.startuphook.plist))

 ##### What startuphook.sh do then?
-When it started (so when computer run) it executes `unblock-discord` command, and when shutting-down executes `unblock-quit`
+When it started (so when computer runs) it executes `unblock-discord` command, and when shutting-down executes `unblock-quit`

 Basically, runs unblocker automatically to use discord without any break